PhilLAL/waltz-docs/docs/user_guide.md

 As soon as the device in the Devises' tree is chosen the device widget is updated.

-_Hint:_ Double click on the device and you can see the device structure and info.
+_Hint:_ Double click on the device in the Devices tree and you can see the device structure and info.

 Here you can:
 * get info about the device;